deniskrumko/django-migrations-diff/README.rst

 CI/CD configuration
 ^^^^^^^^^^^^^^^^^^^

-`django-migrations-diff` also can be used to detect new migrations in CI/CD pipelines.
+This package also can be used to detect new migrations in CI/CD pipelines.
-For example, following stage in `.gitlab-ci.yml` will fail if there are new migrations in current branch in comparison to master branch.
+For example, following stage in **.gitlab-ci.yml** will fail if there are new migrations in current branch in comparison to master branch.

 .. code-block:: bash

   chechcheck:
     stage: tests
     script: